keanecodes/2023-js-intermediate-bounty/README.md

 ## Incorporating JavaScript Concepts

 ### 1. JavaScript Classes
 In `video.js`, JavaScript classes were utilized to structure the video data and handle different types of videos, including regular videos and videos with tasks.
 This uses the concept of JavaScript classes to create a structured and organized representation of video data, with a hierarchy of classes to model the data effectively.
-This approach not only promotes code reusability but also enhances maintainability and readability.The structure of the classes in video.js file is as follows:
+This approach not only promotes code reusability but also enhances maintainability and readability.
+The structure of the classes in video.js file is as follows:
 ```
 // Example of the Video and VideoTask classes
 class Video {